 TotalGold demonstrates superior UV and color stability in extensive testing, making it well suited for both indoor and outdoor applications.
 Apply by brush, roller, or spray on properly prepared fiberglass, brick, wood, aluminum, steel, and previously painted surfaces.

-Bonus: Whether you choose pint or quart size, each order includes 2 stir sticks, 2 paint pots, and a pair of latex gloves.
+Bonus: Whether you choose pint or quart size, each order includes 2 stir sticks, and 2 paint pots.

 The item was added to your wishlist.